robotframework/robotframework/atest/README.rst

 option.
 It can be the name of the interpreter (e.g. `pypy3`) or a path to the selected interpreter (e.g. `/usr/bin/python39`).
 If the interpreter itself needs arguments, the interpreter and its arguments need to be quoted (e.g. `"py -3.9"`).

+`--schema-validation` can be used to enable `schema validation`_ for all output.xml files.

 Examples: